tim-schilling/deps/final/0018-technical-governance-6x.rst

   resources.

   * This document has a high resistance to change.
-By moving topics such as membership requirements for `technical teams`_ to their own charters allows those teams to be more flexible.
+By moving topics such as membership requirements for `teams`_ to their own charters allows those teams to be more flexible.
 It's possible this document will refer to others, similar to `DEP 44`_ and the `How Django is released`_ section.